JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>
 ```

-<p class="caption">(\#fig:trefoil)`langevitour` output  of the `trefoil4d` and `trefoil3d` data in $4\text{-}D$.
+<p class="caption">(\#fig:trefoil)`langevitour` output  of the `trefoil4d` in $4\text{-}D$ and `trefoil3d` data in $3\text{-}D$.
 The `trefoil4d` structure represents a higher-dimensional extension of the classic trefoil knot, revealing complex twisting and looping patterns that remain continuous across projections.
 In contrast, the `trefoil3d` dataset maintains a simpler, more compact knot-like form, showing how dimensional extension adds curvature and separation in the embedded space.</p>
 </div>

 </div>